Brandon Lowe Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.98 team ERA ranks 11th among all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (3.99).

-- The Blue Jays rank 25th in baseball in home runs surrendered (65 total, 1.4 per game).
+- Blue Jays pitchers combine to surrender 68 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- The righty's last time out came on Thursday against the New York Yankees, when he went 6 2/3 innings, surrendering three earned runs while allowing six hits.
+- In his last time out on Saturday against the Baltimore Orioles, the right-hander threw 5 2/3 innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.